Bollywood's legendary actor Dilip Kumar dies at 98 | DW | 07.07.2021

 "With a heavy heart and profound grief, I announce the passing away of our beloved Dilip Saab, few minutes ago," Faisal Farooqui, a relative of Kumar, said on Twitter.

+Tributes began to pour in on social media soon after the news of his death.
+Movie stars and politicians from around the country expressed their condolences on Twitter.

-His death was mourned by Prime Minister Narendra Modi who called him a "cinematic legend."
+Among them was Prime Minister Narendra Modi who called Kumar a "cinematic legend."